 The State of Blockchain and Ecommerce

 What happens when these two enormous industries collide?
 And how can ecommerce benefit from what blockchain technology has to offer?
-Here are ten ways blockchain can provide benefits for your ecommerce product.
+Here are seven ways blockchain can provide benefits for your ecommerce product.

 Introduce Alternative Payment Method

 Cryptocurrencies are digital or virtual payment systems built on blockchain, secured by cryptography, and enabled by a peer-to-peer ecosystem.
 They serve as alternatives to conventional currencies and have become a more convenient, secure, decentralized, and faster payment method.
 Anyone can exchange crypto money using digital wallets or exchanges.